virt-s1/rhel-edge/README.md

                            "rhel-8-4"
     ARCH               The arch to build image and run test on.
 Currently supported values:
                            "x86_64"
+    VAULT_PASSWORD     Decrypt "files/clouds-yaml"
     WORKSPACE          Use with Jenkins, used as path to save osbuild-composer logs QUAY_USERNAME      quay.io username
-    QUAY_PASSWORD      quay.io password
+                           Used to test pushing Edge OCI-archive image to quay.io QUAY_PASSWORD      quay.io password
                            Used to test pushing Edge OCI-archive image to quay.io